wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 == Changelog ==
 = 1.0.2 =
-* New Shortcode is added  as [vendor_coupon] to show vendor's coupon and the usage counted.
+* New Shortcode is added  as [vendor_coupons] to show vendor's coupon and the usage counted.
 Also added coupon information in vendor order details page.
 * Admin can edit vendor shop page url base from wordpress permalink settings page.

 = 1.0.1 =